testdrivenio/flask-spa-auth/DRAFT.md

 Our app will have the following routes:

-1. `/api/login` logs a user in and generates session
+1. `/api/login` logs a user in and generates a session
 1. `/api/data` fetches user data for an authenticated user
 1. `/api/logout` logs a user out
-1. `/api/getsession` checks wether a session exists
+1. `/api/getsession` checks whether a session exists

 Grab the full code from [here](https://github.com/testdrivenio/flask-cookie-spa/blob/master/flask-spa-cross-origin/server/app.py) and add it to the *server.app.py* file.